Dachshund Traits You Need To Know

 Dachshund Traits And Characteristics

 Dachshunds are known for their small size and unique body shape, with long bodies and short legs.
-They have a friendly and outgoing temperament, making them great family pets.
-Their grooming needs are moderate, but they can be prone to certain health issues.
+They are cuddly and like to be around the family as that is like their pack.
+This makes them great family pets.

 Size & Weight